MS Civil Rights Museum

 Named one of CNN’s 50 States, 50 Spots in 2014, the Smith Robertson Museum and Cultural Center is a must-visit landmark in Mississippi.
 The site of Jackson’s first school for Black children in 1894 now serves as a museum and cultural center dedicated to teaching the public about the African American experience in the Deep South.
 Permanent exhibits include galleries on African American lifestyle in Mississippi, African treasures, Mississippi’s historically black colleges and universities, notable Black Mississippians, and the Civil Rights Movement in Jackson.
 Located within walking distance of several other businesses and attractions, as well as the State Capitol building in downtown Jackson, it’s the ideal place to spend an afternoon learning about Jackson’s history.

 Visit the home of Civil Rights icon Medgar Evers, a WWII veteran and Mississippi’s field secretary for the NAACP, who spent his life working to desegregate higher education, expand voting rights, and grow economic opportunity for Black Mississippians.
 Edgars was assassinated in his driveway in 1963 by a Ku Klux Klan member.
 His home is now designated as an African American Civil Rights Network site as a testament to the sacrifices he made for the cause as an activist and organizer.
+The home has reopened to group tours of ten or less, by reservation, Wednesdays and Saturdays, 10 am and 2 pm.

 To see the full picture of Civil Rights in Mississippi, plan to make as many stops as possible along the Mississippi Freedom Trail.
 Locations include the Greyhound Bus Station where Freedom Riders were famously met by state police; Jackson State University; HBCU Tougaloo College; and the site of a sit-in at Woolworth’s department store.
 The Mississippi State Capitol, where the “March Against Fear” rally was held in 1966, is also part of the historic trail.